DonBrinn/bef-multipublisher-perf-test/README.md

 }
 ```

 `number-of-batches`: The number of batches that the "Telegraph" will publish to the BEF each time this Lambda is invoked.
-Each batch will comprise only 1 event.
-Each event published by a single Lambda instance is identical except for the EventID, which is unique for each event.
+Each batch will comprise 1 or more events.

+`events-per-batch`: The number of events in each batch.
+Each event in each batch published by a single Lambda instance is identical except for the EventID, which is unique for each event.

 `wait-between-batches-ms`: The time, in milliseconds, that the "Telegraph" will sleep between sending each batch.
 I have found that, in AWS, a wait time of 180 ms works out to about 3 events per second.
 If you want a different rate, you should try invoking the Lambda with a large number of batches (say, 1 minute's worth at your desired rate) and, through trial and error, dial in the wait time that gives you the desired rate.